rrborja/minesweeper/README.md

 ### Creating the Instance
 Create the instance of the game by calling `minesweeper.NewGame()` method.
 The method can accept an arbitrary number of arguments but only one argument can be processed and the rest are ignored.
 The method accepts the `Grid` argument to set the board's size.
 For example, `Grid{Width: 15, Height: 10}`

 > **Setting the Grid:**
 > If the `Grid` is not provided in the `NewGame()` arguments, you must explicitly provide the board's `Grid` by calling `SetGrid()` of the game's instance.

 `NewGame()` returns two values: the instance itself and the event handler.
 The instance is the instance of the `Minesweeper` interface that has methods as use cases to solve a minesweeper game.
-The event handler is a buffer channel that you can use to create a separate goroutine and listen for game events.
+The event handler is a buffered channel that you can use to create a separate goroutine and listen for game events.
 Such events are `minesweeper.Win` and `minesweeper.Lose`.

 ### Setting the Difficulty
 Set the difficulty of the game by calling `SetDifficulty()` of the game's instance.
-Values accepts by this method as arguments are `minesweeper.Easy`, `minesweeper.Medium` and `minesweeper.Hard`.
+Values accepted by this method as arguments are `minesweeper.Easy`, `minesweeper.Medium` and `minesweeper.Hard`.

 ### Start the Game
 Call the `Play()` of the game's instance to generate the location of mines and to start the game.
-You may arrive errors such as `UnspecifiedGridError` if no grid is set, `UnspecifiedDifficultyError` if no difficulty is set, and `GameAlreadyStartedError` if the `Play()` has already been called.
+You may encounter errors such as `UnspecifiedGridError` if no grid is set, `UnspecifiedDifficultyError` if no difficulty is set, and `GameAlreadyStartedError` if the `Play()` has already been called twice or more.

 ### Visit a Cell
 Call the `Visit()` of the game's instance to visit the cell.
 The method will accept two arguments of the type `int` which are represented by the xy-coordinate of the game's board to which the location of the cell in the board is to be visited.